fbpx

 45. Uganda Waragi is a triple distilled ‘war gin.’
 Handbag size bottles available ladies 😉

 46. Uglish.
 Otherwise known as Ugandan English, this language gives us – expats and Ugandans alike – endless laughs.
 I tried to keep a straight face when Janero told me he had “pregnanted his girlfriend.”
-To read more up funny examples, check out the superb Uglish Facebook page
+To read more funny examples, check out the superb Uglish Facebook page

 47. UWEC Uganda Wildlife Education Centre (once Entebbe Zoo) has a cafe overlooking the beach.
-Everything seems to be sold out by the time I get there – but the view’s worth it.
-You can see virtually all of Uganda’s big mammals at UWEC.
+It’s quite a view!
+You can see virtually all of Uganda’s big mammals and reptiles at UWEC.

-48. Vultures are ugly but our health depends on them.
+48. Vultures may be ugly but our health depends on them.
 Fascinating!

 49. Weather.
 Even when it rains, the sun comes out a few minutes later.